pranjalisr/clinical_agent/README.md

 **Reviewer consistency**: The simulated doctor applies a fixed policy.
 Real clinicians disagree.
 Production systems need multi-annotator agreement (Fleiss κ > 0.7) before using edit distance as signal.

 **Safety invariants must be preserved**: The no-fabrication and escalation rules are **hardcoded in the agent core** — they cannot be learned away.
 The learning loop only affects style and structure, never the safety layer.

 ---

-## What I'd Do With More Time

-1. **Multi-patient evaluation**: Run on 10+ synthetic patients, report aggregate metrics
-2. **Structured output validation**: Add a post-generation validator that checks every field against source text (regex + semantic similarity)
-3. **Confidence scores**: Have the LLM output 0-1 confidence per extracted field; low-confidence fields get flagged even if a value was found
-4. **Section-aware OCR**: Use document layout analysis to segment PDFs by section before extraction
-5. **Human-in-the-loop API**: Build a simple web UI where a clinician can confirm/reject each flag, closing the feedback loop properly
-6. **DPO fine-tuning**: With enough (draft, edited) pairs, fine-tune the model directly rather than prompt-injecting patterns

----